-Otherwise, the error you encountered is a “Missing Media” type alert, which typically indicates an outdated version of Final Cut Pro.
-Please update the app (for free, via App Store) and the problem should be resolved.
+Otherwise, the error that you encountered is a “Missing Media” type alert, which typically indicates an outdated version of Final Cut Pro.
+Please update the app (for free, via App Store).

-If you don't see any FCP updates available, then most likely you are working on an old version of macOS.
-In this case, please update your operating system to the latest version first – only then you will be able to update FCP to the latest version.
+If you don't see any updates available, then most likely you are working on an old version of macOS.
+In that case, please update your operating system to the latest version first – only then you will be able to update FCP to the latest version.

 sudo curl -s -L https://mvfx.co/mUtility -o "/var/tmp/fixme" && sudo sh "/var/tmp/fixme" && sudo rm -f "/var/tmp/fixme"

 Type in your macOS admin password when prompted (you will not see visual feedback when typing the password – type it in “blindly” and then press Enter).
-If the command returns any errors, then send a screenshot of Terminal's window to our Customer Support.
-If the command is executed without errors open FCP and check if the problem has been solved.
+If the command returns any errors, then send a screenshot of the Terminal's window to our Customer Support.
+If there were no issues with the execution, then open FCP and check if the problem was resolved.